tabatkins/kdlpy/README.md

 		Converts it to a `bytes` object.

-* `valueConverters: Dict[str, Callable] = {}`
+* `valueConverters: Dict[ValueKey, Callable] = {}`

-	A dictionary of tag->converter functions,
+	A dictionary of ValueKey->converter functions,
-	letting you parse tagged values
+	letting you parse values
 	(like `(date)"2021-01-01"`)
 	into whatever types you'd like.

-	Whenever a value is encountered with the given tag, your converter will be called with two arguments: the fully-constructed kdl-py object,
+	Whenever the parser encounters a value,
-	and a `ParseFragment` object giving you access to the precise characters parsed from the document.
+	it will attempt to find an entry in this dict whose [`ValueKey`](#ValueKey) matches the value.
-	Whatever you return will be inserted into the document instead.
+	If it succeeds,

-	(Note that this does *not* specialize on value type;
+	it will call the associated converter function with two arguments: the fully-constructed kdl-py object,
-	a converter set to handle, say, a "base6" tag, intending it to be used on numbers like `(base6)123450`, will get called for `(base6)"a string"` too.
+	and a `ParseFragment` object giving you access to the precise characters parsed from the document (for the value; the tag, if any, won't be included, as you can get it from the object itself).
-	If you intend to only handle specific types of values, make sure to check the value's type and return it unchanged if you don't intend to handle it.)
+	Whatever you return will be inserted into the document instead of the originally-parsed value.

 	You can produce KDL values
 	(such as parsing `(hex)"0x12.e5"` into a `kdl.Decimal`,